MicrosoftDocs/learn/learn-pr/advocates/fundamentals-ai-security/includes/2-basic-concepts-of-ai-security.md

-AI security is the process of securing AI enabled systems.
-Just like other aspects of cybersecurity, AI security is the practice of protecting computer systems, networks, devices, and data from digital attacks, unauthorized access, damage, or theft.
+AI security is the practice of protecting computer systems, networks, devices, and data from digital attacks, unauthorized access, damage, or theft.
 The primary goal of cybersecurity is to ensure the confidentiality, integrity, and availability of digital assets and information.
 Security professionals working in the AI security space must design and implement security controls to protect the assets data and information contained within AI enabled applications.

 ## How is AI security different from traditional cyber security?

 AI security is different from traditional cybersecurity due to the nature of AI's learning capabilities and decision-making processes.
-For generative AI models as the output that the model will create will not always be the same, this can pose challenges when designing security controls.
+The output of generative AI models won't always be the same.
+This lack of predictability poses challenges when designing security controls.
 The complex input and output of generative AI products makes applying security controls challenging.
-Constraining input to a UI element or API to limit the attack surface is an understood known security control, but you cannot do the same with a natural language interface without fundamentally undermining its utility.
+Constraining input to a UI element or API to limit the attack surface is an understood known security control, but you can't do the same with a natural language interface without fundamentally undermining its utility.

-Other additional considerations with regards to AI security that do not exist in other types of IT systems include, but are not limited to:
+Other considerations specific to AI security include, but aren't limited to:

 - Integrity of the AI model
 - Integrity of the training data